Community Engagement Services

 • Women’s Group

-To learn more about our upcoming community events, or to learn more about our volunteer opportunities supporting our community engagement program, email our Community Engagement Specialist Ekram Abdullah at:
+To learn more about our upcoming community events, or to learn more about our volunteer opportunities supporting our community engagement program, email our Community Engagement Specialist Ekram Hanna at:

 When I moved to the United States as a refugee from Iraq in 2014, I was surprised by the difficulty I faced in finding new friends and an accepting community to be a part of.
 I became very depressed and increasingly frightened to meet new people until I met some IMAS staff members.